 You’ll also want to arrive as early as you can, as the queues here can become long as the day progresses.

-There is so much to do at Schönbrunn, including a big zoo (the oldest in the Western world!), the Imperial Carriage Museum, and the Orangery.
-A visit to the Gloriette, a huge structure which crowns a hill here, offers great views of the palace.
+The rest of the complex includes a big zoo (the oldest in the Western world), the Imperial Carriage Museum, and the Orangery.
+The Gloriette, a huge structure which crowns a hill at the back of the gardens, offers great views of the palace.

 Schönbrunn Palace is open every day, including public holidays.
 Closing times vary depending on the time of year, but it opens every morning at 8am, when tickets and display rooms are opened.
 You can see opening times and prices here.